xiaoxianyu-office/mm/skills/mechanics/setrotation.md

 Mechanic: Set Rotation
 ======================

-Changes the rotation of the target.
+Changes the rotation of the target(couldn't be a player).

 Attributes
 ----------